 If you work in a doctor’s office, hospital, or another medical setting, you already know how challenging it can be to keep your medical supplies and equipment organized.
 Whether you’re organizing a medical supply room or organizing a hospital supply room, there are best practices that can help you keep your medical supplies optimally and adequately stocked.

 In this article, we’ll reveal how to organize a medical supply closet, with tips and tricks that work for practices of every shape and size.
-While not every suggestion or step will apply to you, we’re confident at least a few of these pointers can help you take control of your medical storage today.
+While not every suggestion or step will apply to you, we’re confident at least a few of these medical supply storage ideas can help you take control of your medical storage today.

 1. Take stock of everything you have, what you need, and where